RED FLAGS

 5. "Bitch for lease", purchasing "pregnant bitch", etc.

 Producing females are the base of the breeding program.
 If you look at the breeder's website or online postings and see that they just bring in new pregnant females every time to produce one litter and then pass them on - to a different kennel - are they really a "breeder "or rather just a hosting facility where puppies are born?
-Do they really know their females, their temper and health history?
+Do they really know their females, their temperament and health history?
 We see producing females that are being sold every six month - from one kennel to another.
-Sometimes two kennels will "partner together" and ship a female back and forth, so she would have a litter in one kennel in spring and second litter in the fall in another kennel and in a history of each kennel this female is only bred once a year, when in reality she produces a litter twice a year all her life.
+Sometimes two kennels will "partner together" and ship a female back and forth, so she would have a litter in one kennel in spring and second litter in the fall in another kennel.
+In a history of each kennel this female is only bred once a year, when in reality she produces a litter twice a year all her life.
 It is a big business - selling "covered females" - mediocre females that were bred and are for sale while pregnant.
-This ensured return on investment in a very short time - a buyer will get their money back once sells puppies.
+This ensures "return on investment" in a very short time - a buyer will get their money back once they sell puppies.
 No good breeder will ever sell their pregnant female- WHY?
 This is exactly what brings profit to any breeding program AND also brings JOY to a breeder - to see the result of their breeding program.
-Usually, pregnant females for sale are dogs that would not be purchased otherwise - there is something seriously wrong with them and their pregnancy and sales of future puppies are the only value of this dog.
-Sadly, we see 17-18 months old pregnant dogs for sale - no hips or elbows done OR faulty hips OR problems with temperament, conformation or anything else..
+Usually, pregnant females for sale are dogs that would not be purchased otherwise - there is something seriously wrong with them and their pregnancy and fast profit from sale of future puppies is the only value of this dog.
+Sadly, we see 14-18 months old pregnant dogs for sale all the time!
+In most cases, there are no hips or elbows done OR a seller will admit that there are faulty hips OR problems with temperament, conformation or anything else.
+It is very sad to also see pregnant 7-8 year old females for sale.

 6. No dogs on premises - "family raised in other homes"

-There is a practice of large breeders to place female puppies in foster homes with an agreement to use these dogs for future breedings.
+There is a practice of large breeders to place female puppies in so-called "foster homes" with an agreement to use these dogs for future breeding(s).
 This seems like a great opportunity for a family that can not afford a quality dog and gets a dog with a discount or no cost at all.
-Then, once older and in heat, the female is brought back to the breeder, mated with a stud and taken back to live her normal life until it is time to whelp puppies.
-Oncec puppies are 6 weeks, they are taken to a breeder, where they are then sold.
-While knowing that the mother of your liter is someone's beloved pet and puppies were raised in someone's home can be seen as a benefit - in reality not knowing the dam of your puppy can leave many questions ansnswered. ca
+Then, once this dog is older and in heat, the female is brought back to the breeder, mated with a stud and taken back to live her normal life until it is time to whelp puppies.
+Once puppies are 6 weeks old, they are taken to a breeder, where they are then sold to families.
+While knowing that the mother of your puppy is someone's beloved pet and puppies were raised in someone's home can be viewed as a benefit - in reality not knowing the dam of your puppy can leave many questions unanswered.
+In addition to this, how much does the "breeder" actually know these puppies?
+How well does the breeder know the producing females, their temperament, traits, health?

 13. Unregistered puppies from "AKC-Registered" dogs